BenLIU313/WeChat-Chatbot-Friend/README.md

 4.Comfort you：

-    When you are sad, Ben can comfort you and share music that make you feel better.
+    When you are sad, Ben can comfort you and share musics that make you feel better.

 5.Help you make more money: